zdiegoramos/wireframe/README.md

 Set the desired dimensions and offsets for your sidebars and navbars by passing `cssVariables`.

-Configure how the corners behave by passing `navCorners` and/or `responsiveNavCorners` for non-responsive and responsive navbars, respectivelly.
+Configure how the corners behave by passing `navCorners` and/or `responsiveNavCorners` for non-responsive and responsive navbars, respectively.
 For non-responsive navs, you can choose to display either the `navbar` or `sidebar` for each corner.
 For responsive navs you can choose to display either the  `navbar` or `sidebar` on the left side or right side corners.

 ```tsx
 import { Wireframe } from "@/components/ui/wireframe";